Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Testing JabRef

-In JabRef, we mainly rely on basic JUnit tests to increase code coverage.
-There are other ways to test:
+In JabRef, we mainly rely on basic JUnit unit tests to increase code coverage.

 General hints on tests